Eva Aridjis: Films

+Since 2019, Aridjis Fuentes has been working on the documentary Goodbye Horses: The Many Lives of Q Lazzarus, about Diane Luckey, the singer-songwriter also known as Q Lazzarus who sang the cult hit song "Goodbye Horses" and had a brief moment of fame in the late 1980s and early 1990s before mysteriously disappearing for 25 years.
+The film premiered at the Morelia International Film Festival in October 2024 and won the Best Documentary Audience Award out of 14 films in competition.
+It had its theatrical release in the US and UK on March 7, 2025, and in Mexico on May 1, 2025.
+The soundtrack was released by Sacred Bones Records.

 TV/Episodic

-In 2018 Aridjis staffed on Season 1 of the episodic series El Candidato (Amazon/Televisa) and Season Two of Narcos: Mexico (Gaumont/Netflix), co-writing episode 502 with show runner Eric Newman.
+In 2018, Aridjis staffed on season one of the episodic series El Candidato and season two of Narcos: Mexico, co-writing episode 502 with show runner Eric Newman.
 She is currently developing two scripted series of her own, as well as a documentary mini-series.

 Music video

-Eva directed the music video for New York band The Walkmen's hit The Rat.
+Eva directed the music video for New York band The Walkmen's hit "The Rat".

 Teaching

 Aridjis taught Screenwriting in the Graduate Film department at New York University.

 Books

-Eva Aridjis wrote the introduction to Angus Fraser's 2015 book of photographs titled "Santa Muerte".
-She wrote the essay "Death in Ancient and Present-Day Mexico" for Joanna Ebenstein's book "Death: A Graveside Companion" published by Thames and Hudson in 2017.
-Her novella "Monarca", co-written with and illustrated by Leopoldo Gout, will be published by Harper Collins in April 2022.
+Aridjis wrote the introduction to Angus Fraser's 2015 book of photographs titled Santa Muerte, and the essay "Death in Ancient and Present-Day Mexico" for Joanna Ebenstein's book Death: A Graveside Companion, published by Thames and Hudson in 2017.
+In addition, she wrote the novella Monarca (with Leopoldo Gout), which was published by HarperCollins in April 2022.
+She also wrote Animalia, which was published by (Screen) Play Press in July 2022.

 Reception

 Tony Award winner Frank Wood describes Aridjis as "one of those extremely intelligent but-not-dependent-on-irony people."